 Packing Allergy-Free Snacks

-Potato chips are another thing I can lean on for my kids (though, tbh, I never thought I would be say that!) since you can find these pretty much all over the world and they are almost always available.
+Potato chips are another thing I can lean on for my kids (though, tbh, I never thought I would be saying that!) since you can find these pretty much all over the world and they are almost always available.
 We have eaten a lot of Pringles in the past few years!

 Allergies And Hotel